Sung0207/GBJAYA-Algorithm/README.md

 +++++++++++++++++++++++++++++

 JAYA variants:
-JAYA is the original JAYA algorithm
+JAYA is the original JAYA algorithm,
-GBJAYA is a Gaussian Bare-bone JAYA algorithm
+GBJAYA is a Gaussian Bare-bone JAYA algorithm,
-CLJAYA is a comprehensive Learning JAYA algorithm
+CLJAYA is a comprehensive Learning JAYA algorithm,
-PSO is Regressive-Regressive PSO
+PSO is Regressive-Regressive PSO,
-IJAYA is an improved JAYA algorithm
+IJAYA is an improved JAYA algorithm,

 ++++++++++++++++++++++++++++++++